Aura · Momentum-aware flight intelligence

 Long-range operations

-Track battery pressure, control authority, and recovery envelope under conditions where mistakes compound quickly.
+Track battery pressure, control authority, and recovery envelope where mistakes compound quickly.

 Autonomy systems

-Add a dynamics-aware layer for systems that need more than geometry and waypoint logic alone.
+Add a dynamics-aware layer for systems that need more than geometry, waypoints, and scene understanding alone.

 Early access